icopy-site/awesome/docs/awesome/awesome-iam.md

 - [ConsoleMe](https://github.com/Netflix/consoleme) - A self-service tool for AWS that provides end-users and administrators credentials and console access to the onboarded accounts based on their authorization level of managing permissions across multiple accounts, while encouraging least-privilege permissions.

+- [IAMbic](https://github.com/noqdev/iambic) - GitOps for IAM.
+The Terraform of Cloud IAM.
+IAMbic is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
+It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.

 ### Macaroons

 A clever curiosity to distribute and delegate authorization.

-- [Google's Macaroons in Five Minutes or Less](https://blog.bren2010.io/2014/12/04/macaroons.html) - If I'm given a Macaroon that authorizes me to perform some action(s) under certain restrictions, I can non-interactively build a second Macaroon with stricter restrictions that I can then give to you.
+- [Google's Macaroons in Five Minutes or Less](https://blog.bren2010.io/blog/googles-macaroons) - If I'm given a Macaroon that authorizes me to perform some action(s) under certain restrictions, I can non-interactively build a second Macaroon with stricter restrictions that I can then give to you.

 - [Macaroons: Cookies with Contextual Caveats for Decentralized Authorization in the Cloud](https://ai.google/research/pubs/pub41892) - Google's original paper.